bcgov/cas-hackathon-reg/README.md

 #### Done once, don't need to do again

 - For initial setup, I ran `django-admin startproject registration` from within the /api directory.
-This auto-generated a subfolder called /registration (and a subfolder by the same name), and a default manage.py file
+This auto-generated a subfolder called /registration (and a subfolder by the same name), and a default manage.py file.
+Note that here, `registration` is the name of the project, not the name of the app.
+In hindsight, something like `obps` would have been a better project name than `registration`...
+- From within the /api/registration folder, I ran `python3 manage.py startapp reg` to create a new app called `reg` within the `registration` project.
+This command auto-generated a subdirectory called `reg` and inserted some default files and a `migrations` subfolder.